Pingxi line

-The Pingxi Line (平溪線 (P'ing^{2}-hsi^{1} Hsien^{4}, Pêng-khe Soàⁿ)) is a 12.9 km long, single-track railway branch line of the Taiwan Railways Administration.
-It runs through Ruifang and Pingxi Districts in New Taipei City.
+The Pingxi Line (平溪線 (P'ing^{2}-hsi^{1} Hsien^{4}, Pêng-khe Soàⁿ)) is a 12.9 km long, single-track railway branch line of the Taiwan Railway.
+It runs through Ruifang and Pingxi districts in New Taipei City.

 History

 The railroad was originally built to transport coal.
 It was completed in July 1921, during Japanese rule.

 Services

 All trains have through service to the Yilan Line.
-Most trains terminate at either Houtong or Ruifang.
+Most terminate at either Houtong or Ruifang.
 Other trains go as far as Badu.